mosra/magnum-bindings/doc/python/pages/building.rst

 In ``package/ci/`` there is a ``travis.yml`` file that compiles and tests the bindings on Linux GCC 4.8 + CMake 3.1 and on macOS.
-Online at https://travis-ci.org/mosra/magnum-bindings, code coverage is reported to https://codecov.io/gh/mosra/magnum-bindings.
+Online at https://travis-ci.org/mosra/magnum-bindings.
+Code coverage for both the C++ bindings code and Python side is reported to https://codecov.io/gh/mosra/magnum-bindings.